In this part:

 - For *NIX:

-then this file is used instead of the file located in the RubyMine installation folder.
+*.vmoptions file exists, this file is used instead of the one located in the RubyMine installation folder.

 Example: Increasing the heap size